This country-specific Q&A provides an overview of Private Client laws and regulations applicable in Hong Kong.

 What provision can be made to hold and manage assets for minor children and grandchildren?

-a.
-Assets can be held in a trust (eg. bare trust, an interest- in-possession trust and a discretionary trust) by a trustee for the beneﬁt of minor children or grandchildren.
-Trusts could be created (i) during the lifetime of the settlor or (ii) upon the death of the testator or testatrix through a will (with appropriate provisions creating a ‘will trust’ as explained in question 20 above).
+Assets can be held in a trust (eg bare trust, an interest- in-possession trust and a discretionary trust) by a trustee for the beneﬁt of minor children or grandchildren.
+Trusts could be created (i) during the lifetime of the settlor or (ii) upon the death of the testator or testatrix through a Will (with appropriate provisions creating a ‘will trust’ as explained in question 20 above).

 Are individuals advised to create documents or take other steps in view of their possible mental incapacity and, if so, what are the main features of the advisable arrangements?

-a.
 Individuals are advised to consider creating an Enduring Power of Attorney (EPOA) to appoint attorney(s) to act in relation to their property and ﬁnancial affairs in Hong Kong in the unfortunate event that they become mentally incapacitated.
 The EPOA does not currently cover matters relating to the personal care of the donor (see question 31).
 Unlike a power of attorney, EPOA survives the onset of the donor’s mental incapacity.

-b.
-Donor may appoint one or more than one attorney(s) to act either jointly or jointly and severally in dealing with his or her property and ﬁnancial affairs in Hong Kong.
-He or she may stipulate the effective date of the EPOA: (i) on the date it is signed before the solicitor; on a later speciﬁed date; or upon the occurrence of a later event, so long as the formality requirements are complied with:
+The donor may appoint one or more attorney(s) to act either jointly or jointly and severally in dealing with his or her property and ﬁnancial affairs in Hong Kong.
+He or she may stipulate the effective date of the EPOA on the date it is signed before the solicitor; on a later speciﬁed date; or upon the occurrence of a later event, so long as the following formality requirements are complied with:

-c.
-Broadly speaking, the appointed attorney is supposed to apply the person’s assets to pay for the donor’s medical and living expenses, and if no restriction is speciﬁed in the EPOA in relation to the scope of the attorney’s authority, he or she can pay for the donor’s family’s living expenses, make gifts etc.]
+Broadly speaking, the appointed attorney has the power to apply the person’s assets to pay for the donor’s medical and living expenses, and if no restriction is speciﬁed in the EPOA in relation to the scope of the attorney’s authority, he or she can pay for the donor’s family’s living expenses and make gifts etc.

 What forms of charitable trust, charitable company, or philanthropic foundation are commonly established by individuals, and how is this done?

-i. a company incorporated under the Companies Ordinance (CO).
+a company incorporated under the CO.
 It could be a company limited by shares or by guarantee or a company incorporated overseas and registered under CO.
 General compliance requirements include holding annual general meetings, ﬁling annual returns to the Companies Registry, preparing audited ﬁnancial statements.

-b.
 For an institution or a trust to be considered “a charity”, it must be established for purposes which are exclusively charitable under the Inland Revenue Ordinance.
 The purpose of which must be one or more of the following:

-c.
 Charities would need to separately make an application to the Commissioner of Inland Revenue pursuant to Section 88 of the Inland Revenue Ordinance to obtain tax exemption status.
 In practice, the IRD will look in favour to activities conducted in Hong Kong or activities that beneﬁt the people of Hong Kong.
 Other than answering to enquiries from the IRD from time to time, tax exempt charities are subject to the same general compliance requirements as companies incorporated under the CO.